Mental Health Awareness Week

 We are a charity who supports communities in Somerset to Thrive.
 We believe that everyone living in Somerset should have access to the support they need to meet their basic needs in food, fuel, transport and health.

 Somerset Carers Service Somerset Carers service provides support for unpaid carers including information, advice and carers groups.
-Christmas can bring extra challenges that can impact carers wellbeing and that of the person they are caring for.
-Our downloadable resources include a carers checklist with useful contacts and some top tips for carers during the festive season.
+Our downloadable resources include a carers checklist with useful contacts and some top tips for carers.

 Visit their website: https://somersetcarers.org/